leonidas-o/abac-authorization/README.md

     - ABACAPIAction

-## Minimal Policies
+### Define minimal policy rule set
-It is recommendet to create a minimal set of rules to read, create auth policies and read roles to not lock yourself out:
+It is recommended to create a minimal set of rules to read, create auth policies and read roles to not lock yourself out

 ```swift
 struct AdminAuthorizationPolicyRestricted: Migration {